build-trust/ockam/documentation/use-cases/end-to-end-encryption-through-kafka/README.md

     docker run --interactive --tty ghcr.io/ockam-network/examples/kafka alice
     ```

-4. It will stop to ask for Bob's stream names that were printed in step 2.
+4. The Alice program will stop to ask for the stream addresses that were printed in step 2.
 Enter them.

+    This will tell Alice that:
+    - the route to send messages for Bob is `[(TCP, "1.node.ockam.network:4000"), alice_to_bob_stream_address]`.
-    This will tell Alice that the route to reach Bob is via the stream names registered on `"1.node.ockam.network"`.
+    - the route to receive messages from Bob is `[(TCP, "1.node.ockam.network:4000"), bob_to_alice_stream_address]`.

-    When Alice sends a message along this route, the Ockam routing layer will look at the first address
-    in the route and hand the message to the TCP transport.
-The TCP transport will connect with the cloud
-    node over TCP and hand the message to it.

-    The routing layer on the cloud node will then take the message via the Kafka stream to Bob.
-The
-    Kafka client will send the message to Bob over the TCP connection Bob had earlier created with the
-    cloud node.

-    Replies, from Bob, take the same path back and the entire secure channel handshake is completed is this way.
+    Alice then, locally, starts a sender (producer) for the `alice_to_bob` stream and a receiver (consumer) for
+    the `bob_to_alice` stream.
+We now have two-way communication between Alice and Bob.

+    Alice uses the sender to initiate and authenticated key exchange with Bob.

 5. End-to-end Secure Channel is established.
 Send messages to Bob and get their echoes back.

     Once the secure channel is established, the Alice program will stop and ask you to enter a message for
     Bob.
-Any message that you enter, is delivered to Bob using the secure channel, via the cloud node.
-The echoer
+Any message that you enter, is delivered to Bob using the secure channel, via the cloud node, through
-    on Bob will echo the messages back on the same path and Alice will print it.
+    Kafka.
+The echoer on Bob will echo the messages back and Alice will print it.

 ### Run (Using Rust)